Chia-Network/clvm/README.md

 ```python
   pair: typing.Optional[typing.Tuple["CLVMObject", "CLVMObject"]]
 ```
+A pair is a "general purpose building block" used to "create all sorts of complex data structure."
+Objects constructed from pairs are often called "list-structured data."

 * Create an instance of CLVMObject that is a pair of tuple of two CLVMObjects each with their own type (???)
 * [typing.Tuple](https://docs.python.org/3/library/typing.html#typing.Tuple) - Tuple[X, Y] is the type of a tuple of two items with the first item of type X and the second of type Y.
 * Example: Tuple[int, float, str] is a tuple of an int, a float and a string.